Kotlin/kotlinx.serialization/docs/formats.md

 writing and verifying such tags can be toggled using the  `encodeKeyTags`, `encodeValueTags`, `verifyKeyTags`, and `verifyValueTags` configuration switches respectively.
 In addition, it is possible to directly declare classes to always be tagged.
-This then applies to isolated objects of such a tagged class being serialized and to objects of such a class used as values in a list, but also or when they are used as a property in another class.
+This then applies to all instances of such a tagged class, regardless of whether they are used as values in a list or when they are used as a property in another class.
 Forcing objects to always be tagged in such a manner is accomplished by the [`@ObjectTags`](Tags.kt) annotation, which works just as `ValueTags`, but for class definitions.
 When serializing, `ObjectTags` will always be encoded directly before to the data of the tagged object, i.e. a value-tagged property of an object-tagged type will have the value tags preceding the object tags.
-Writing and verifying object tags can be toggled using the `encodeObjectTags` and `encodeObjectTags` configuration switches.
+Writing and verifying object tags can be toggled using the `encodeObjectTags` and `verifyObjectTags` configuration switches.
 Note that verifying only value tags can result in some data with superfluous tags to still deserialize successfully, since in this case - by definition - only a partial validation of tags happens.
 Well-known tags are specified in [`CborTag`](Tags.kt).